Brett-Tanner/Journal/Mar_23.md

     - [] In calculation
         - [] external students who have at least the 10 course and have attended a seasonal event before get 10k discount
         - [] add hat option if they need a hat
+        - [] Add the 184 yen to the JS calculation
     - [] Have a confirmation screen before invoice is finalised showing full details
         - #new creates new nested records as well and they can be used in calcs without saving them
             - So when they're done they click a 'confirm details' button which takes them to the Invoice#new page